soasme/PeppaPEG/docs/expressions.rst

 Reference **matches a string based on the referenced grammar rule**.

+A grammar includes a set of grammar rules.
+Each grammar rule is built from :c:struct:`P4_Expression` and is associated with an id.
+A grammar rule can then be referenced in other grammar rules.

 .. code-block:: c

     typedef enum { Entry, Text, ... };